stargate-bukkit/Stargate-Bukkit/README.md

 This a default gate configuration.
 See the Custom Gate Layout section for more options, and how to redesign this.
 ```
     OO
-   O  O - These are Obsidian blocks (use Sea Lanterns if underwater).
+   O  O - These are Obsidian blocks (End Bricks and Sea Lanterns also work).
 You need 10.
    ■  ■ - Place a sign on either of these two blocks.
    O  O
     OO